Man rams car into 2 Capitol police; 1 officer, driver killed

 “Today, once again, these heroes risked their lives to protect our Capitol and our country, with the same extraordinary selflessness and spirit of service seen on January 6,” House Speaker Nancy Pelosi said in a statement.
 “On behalf of the entire House, we are profoundly grateful.”

-The U.S. Capitol complex was placed on lockdown after Friday’s shooting, and staffers were told they could not enter or exit buildings.
+The U.S. Capitol complex was placed on lockdown for a time after Friday’s shooting, and staffers were told they could not enter or exit buildings.
 Video showed Guard troops mobilizing near the area of the crash.

 Video posted online showed a dark colored sedan crashed against a vehicle barrier and a police K-9 dog inspecting the vehicle.
 Law enforcement and paramedics could be seen caring for at least one unidentified individual.

 Merchant reported from Houston.
-Associated Press writers Eric Tucker, Mary Clare Jalonick, Lisa Mascaro, Mark Sherman and Lolita C. Baldor in Washington contributed to this report.
+Associated Press news researchers Randy Herschaft and Rhonda Shafner in New York, and Associated Press writers Eric Tucker, Mary Clare Jalonick, Lisa Mascaro, Mark Sherman and Lolita C. Baldor contributed to this report.